401a, 403b, and 457b Plans

 These plans are all employer-sponsored retirement plans that allow you to defer income.
 401a vs. 403b vs. 457b are all pretty much alike.

 The 401a plans are particularly confusing, as they can be called money-purchase or profit-sharing retirement plans.
-The functionality of these plans depends on if the government or a not-for-profit hospital employs you.
+The functionality of these plans depends on whether the government or a not-for-profit hospital employs you.

-The 403b plans were initially designed to house annuities, but then gained functionality to allow custodial investments in mutual funds.
-Now, they are a dying breed, and for the most part will be relegated to history.
+The 403b plans were initially designed to house annuities but then gained functionality to allow custodial investments in mutual funds.
+Now, they are a dying breed and will, for the most part, be relegated to history.

 The 401k plan (which may be built on a 401a chassis) is the future for not-for-profit hospitals.

-Finally, 457 plans are to be treated with extreme care if non-governmental, and beloved if governmental.
-Remember, contribution limits for 457 plans and other employer retirement plans are separate, so consider filling up both!
+Finally, 457 plans are to be treated with extreme care if non-governmental and with affection if governmental.
+Remember, contribution limits for 457 and other employer retirement plans are separate, so consider filling out both!

 Yes, all are tax-deferred.
-Which should you invest in and in what order?
-The answer depends on if you are an employee of the government or not.
+Which should you invest in, and in what order?
+The answer depends on whether you are an employee of the government.